Visiting Mexico for the first time? Or already an advanced traveler here?

 Just like when you fly into Puerto Vallarta on the west coast, Cancun is where you fly into Mexico on the east coast.
 Oh, Cancun!
 The epitome of Mexico tourism.
 But like they say for France, “If you’ve only been to Paris then you haven’t really been to France.”
 Well, the same rings true to Mexico.
 While you can delve into Cancun’s local scene, there are other places less iconized to explore Mexico.
 Cancun is the gateway to the Riviera Maya though, so it’s worth exploring at least once!

 Oaxaca is another top destination on my ever-growing Mexico bucket list!
-Oaxaca, like Guanajuato, is both a state in Mexico where the capital is named after it.
+Oaxaca, like Guanajuato, is a state in Mexico where the capital is named after it.
 Oaxaca City, and Oaxaca in general, is famous for coffee, agave plants (for mezcal farms/distilleries), and artisanal chocolate.
-Not to mention the traditional Oaxacan mole sauce, that Anthony Bourdain himself praised as being one of the best, most heartfelt, hard-working results of a culture’s cuisine.
+Not to mention the traditional Oaxacan mole sauce, which Anthony Bourdain himself praised as being one of the best, most heartfelt, hard-working results of a culture’s cuisine.

 40. San Pancho, Nayarit

 San Pancho has my heart for many reasons, but I am quite biased as I have lived here for about 1.5 years (and am currently here now!)
 San Pancho is an eco-progressive town.
 It’s charming in all the ways you can imagine — the downtown, the beach, the people, the food scene, etc., — and it’s mostly thanks to the lovely community and the Entreamigos Community Center.
 Both are the heart and spirit that make this town so special!
 If you visit, please be extra mindful of your impact.